Do you suspect you have a yeast infection after hysterectomy?

 5. Take care of hormonal imbalance:

 If you take hormone replacement after hysterectomy, be aware of the fact that it can cause repeated yeast infections.
-Increased estrogen in the vagina will simply fuel Candida growth because estrogen regulates glycogen levels of the vagina.
+Increased estrogen in the vagina will simply fuel Candida growth because estrogen regulates glycogen levels in the vagina.

 Women with type 2 diabetes are also at an increased risk of vaginal candidiasis.
 To prevent repeated yeast infections, keeping blood sugar levels under control is very important.